 One useful thing in RocRail is the notion of routes, which JMRI has too of course (but annoyingly complex to setup).

-The idea is to describe the layout using a chain of blocks with turnouts on or between them.
+The idea is to describe the model railroad using a chain of blocks with turnouts on or between them.

 The timer/sensor script remains the same, but the goal is to have the software know which engine number is on which block.
 This in turn will drive the display and make it possible to lock routes.

 Example, for the Passenger and Branchline automation: